cheald/binance_arbitrage/README.md

 It has been tested on Java 1.8 SE on MacOS.

+In a Unix command line:

 To run the executable .jar included in the repo simply type ```java -jar bnbbtceth.jar``` after unzipping

 To build the project with Apache Maven (3.5.0):

-- unzip and navigate to the folder before typing ```mvn package```
+- unzip and navigate to the folder, execute ```mvn package```
 - navigate to /binance_arbitrage_master/target/
-- run Arbitrage-0.0.1-SNAPSHOT-jar-with-dependencies.jar as an executable .jar
+- run Arbitrage-0.0.1-SNAPSHOT-jar-with-dependencies.jar as an executable .jar, this is the "fat jar" with everything you need

 You will know the program is working if it starts printing currency-swap information after a few moments.